anatawa12/CustomLocalization4EditorExtension/README.md

     Notice: Due to Unity API's limit & internal implementation of CL4EE, you should not make un-localized string same as localized string.
     It means localized string is not defined in CL4EE.

+    Notice: Due to [Bug in Unity Editor 2022.3 or later][unity-bug], you should place assembly definition file in folder for LocalizationAssets.
-9. Preparation is done!
+10. Preparation is done!
 You can use `CL4EE.Tr("localization key")` to get localized text, add `[CL4EELocalized("localization key")]` attribute to localize property name in inspector, `CL4EE.DrawLanguagePicker()` or `[CL4EELocalePickerAttribute(typeof(your class))]` to draw Language Picker on inspector.

 [openupm]: https://openupm.com/